 It can be more detailed and supportive than text, with a stronger sense of personal connection with the tutor - the voice being a richer communication tool in terms of inflection and emotion.

-Audio feedback can also be listened to repeatedly, and anywhere – using portable devices such as iPods.
+Audio feedback can also be listened to repeatedly, and anywhere – using learners' portable devices such as their phones.
 Staff have also found it an enjoyable, fulfilling and flexible process for marking work.

 Audio feedback was largely pioneered and promoted by Bob Rotheram via the JISC-funded 'Sounds Good' project at Leeds Metropolitan University (2008).
-The evidence and guidance produced by this project, fed into a Learning and Teaching Fellowship project that ran in 2010.
+The evidence and guidance produced by this project, fed into a Learning and Teaching Fellowship project.